MARIN COUNTY, CALIFORNIA: Day Hiking Mount Tamalpais State Park, the Municipal Watershed District & Splendid Open Space Preserves

 Who needs Mendocino, Santa Cruz, Big Sur, the High Sierra, or Costa Rica for that matter, when you’ve got Marin County in your sights, just across the perpetually in retrofit construction Richmond-San Rafael bridge, thirty minutes from Berkeley.
 (Or, just across the Golden Gate Bridge, fifteen minutes from San Francisco.)

-On the other, it is a demographic powerhouse (but not so well known are its pockets of impoverishment and neglect), ranking as the fourteenth wealthiest U.S. county in median household income, at just over $71 Gs, and the land 'o plenty comes in at numero uno among all 3,086 U.S. counties for per capita income, at just under $45,000.
+On the other, it is a demographic powerhouse (but not so well known are its pockets of impoverishment and neglect), ranking as the fourteenth wealthiest U.S. County in median household income, at just over $71 Gs, and the land 'o plenty comes in at numero uno among all 3,086 U.S. counties for per capita income, at just under $45,000.

-Marin County is also infinitely interesting and famous – notorious? – for being home to San Quentin Prison, Skywalker Ranch, U.S. Senator Barbara Boxer, and a host of famous musicians, actors, writers, artists, political activists, rabble-rousers, hangers-on, ne’er do wells, senescent hippies, and, believe it or not, a few “normal” denizens as well.
+Marin County is also infinitely interesting and famous notorious? for being home to San Quentin Prison, Skywalker Ranch, U.S. Senator Barbara Boxer, and a host of famous musicians, actors, writers, artists, political activists, rabble-rousers, hangers-on, ne’er do wells, senescent hippies, and believe it or not, a few “normal” denizens as well.

 Finally, not to perpetuate the caricature, Marin County is certifiably replete with legions of Extremely Affluent / New Age / Ultra-Liberal / Hot Tubbin‘ / Nude Sun Bathin’ / Nepenthe Seekin’ / Rapidly Aging Baby Boomers . . .
-(Note to self: how much of this animal is me?)

 But everyone knows what gives Marin County its real cachet, what drives millions of tourists there every year – an abundance of open spaces and sacred places.